dearhive/MashShare/readme.txt

 * https://www.mashshare.net

 == Installation ==
-1. Download the share button plugin "Mashshare" , unzip and place it in your wp-content/plugins/ folder.
+1. Download the share button plugin "MashShare" , unzip and place it in your wp-content/plugins/ folder.
 You can alternatively upload and install it via the WordPress plugin backend.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Select Plugins->Mashshare
+3. Select Plugins->MashShare

 == Screenshots ==